Family Lawyer in Edmonton

 Bob Kassian will leverage his vast experience to professionally assist you in navigating through the process in your family law needs.
 When dealing with all that is involved with a divorce, you need an experienced lawyer who can provide advice on all those matters that go along with the collapse of a family relationship, including:

 At Robert Kassian Law, we believe that family law disputes are best settled outside the courtroom.
 Having to go to court often becomes a very costly undertaking, and can add a great deal of time as opposed to collaborating and coming up with a negotiated settlement between all parties.
 We encourage you to set up a consultation with Mr Kassian to determine if we might be a good fit for your situation.

 The Matrimonial Property Act was renamed the Family Property Act as of January 1, 2020.
 While the previous legislation, the Matrimonial Property Act, was imposed only on married couples, this new Act also applies to cases of unmarried couples who are ascertained to have been in a relationship of interdependence and separated after January 1, 2020.
 Previously, no particular legislation in Alberta dealt with the division of assets for unmarried couples.
 In cases of conflicts, judges would often combine entitlement to the property based on common law civil procedure and the application of precedent judgements.
 The new Family Property Act now codifies the law concerning common law property.

 The new Act applies to you if you become a former Adult Interdependent Partner (AIP) after January 1, 2020.

 Former AIPs may enter into an agreement on the division of property on their own.
-However that agreement must comply with the formal demands of the new Act.
+However, that agreement must comply with the formal demands of the new Act.

-To satisfy the enforceability standards of the Family Property Act, it is necessary to engage a skilled legal practitioner to assist in this process in providing legal guidance.
+In order to satisfy the enforceability standards of the Family Property Act, it is necessary to engage a skilled legal practitioner to assist in this process in providing legal guidance.